UB-Mannheim/PalMA/INSTALL.md

 ----------------

-The PalMA web application requires a web server (usually Apache 2) which supports PHP 5 and SQLite.
+The PalMA web application requires a web server (usually Apache 2) which supports PHP 5 (or higher) and SQLite.

 User provided contents are shown using a simple web browser (dwb), an image viewer (eog, will be replaced by feh),